 A major strength of our program is that we offer a full range of immunologic testing not normally available within an individual center.
 Tests are analyzed quickly, and additional studies may be performed, as needed, during the initial evaluation visit.

-Since our specialists in immune deficiencies and histiocytoses are trained to manage each child’s care from diagnosis to cure, we are able to offer continuous, comprehensive treatment overseen by the same doctor.
+Our specialists in immune deficiencies and histiocytoses are trained to manage each child’s care from diagnosis to cure.
+Therefore, we are able to offer continuous, comprehensive treatment overseen by the same doctor throughout this process.
 Patients also benefit from the coordinated expertise of other pediatric subspecialists within Cincinnati Children’s who work closely with the immune deficiency physician.

-The initial comprehensive evaluation can last from one to four days and includes:
+The initial comprehensive evaluation can take a few days and includes:

 - A thorough patient history and physical examination